CodeBlitz1/Mobile-App-redesign/README.md

 4) QR code not shows directly, for QR Code differnt page will appear when we click on "Tap to see QR code"

+Flow 4 is not empty, after clicking on tap to see QR code there is a loding page

 Please ones check the figma prototyping link for better understanding..